CloudByteStorages/blog/_posts/2016-08-29-Pools-Over-iSCSI-Lun.md

 ```
 NOTE:
 - The following steps are performed using two different ElasriCenter setup
-- The iSCSI Lun from one of the ElastiCenter is used as a Disk in another ElastiCenter to create POOL
+- The iSCSI Lun from one of the ElastiCenter is used as a Disk in another ElastiCenter
 ```

 ### Configuration Steps